The Wiggles characters: Wags the Dog

 Introduced in 1995, Wags is a tall, brown, furry dog with floppy ears and a happy face.
 He is also Captain Feathersword's best friend and pet.
 He "loves to sing and dance and kids bring 'bones' that the Wiggly dancers collect from the audience".
 The last of the four characters to be introduced, Wags was originally played by Field.
 Fatt provided the original barking noises for Wags before Paul Paddick, who also plays Captain Feathersword, took over.
-Mic Conway of The Captain Matchbox Whoopee Band fame, has provided Wags's full-spoken dialogue before Paul Field, general manager of The Wiggles and brother of Blue Wiggle Anthony, took over.
+Mic Conway of The Captain Matchbox Whoopee Band fame, has provided Wags's full-spoken dialogue before Paul Field, general manager of The Wiggles and brother of Blue Wiggle Anthony, took over.Wags has also been played by Edward Rooke, Andrew McCourt, Kristy Talbot and Paddick.

 Shirley Shawn the Unicorn

 Shirley Shawn is a yellow unicorn who was introduced in 2019.
-They are a baby, who has a heart-shaped nose, purple hair, and says only one word "Scrumptious!"
+They are a baby, who has a heart-shaped nose, purple hair, and says only one word "Scrumptious!".
 They love to eat rainbow coloured veggies and apples.
-They have been voiced by former yellow Wiggle, Emma Watkins, since their debut.
+They were voiced by former yellow Wiggle, Emma Watkins, in their debut.
 Originally introduced as female, they were confirmed to be non-binary in 2021.
+They have since been voiced by current yellow Wiggle, Tsehay Hawkins.

+Bok the Hand Puppet

+Bok is a hand puppet from The Wiggles.
+Bok's origins date back to the early 1990s before The Wiggles started, when Anthony Field, Murray Cook, and Greg Page were studying early childhood education at Macquarie University.
+Their professor, Rosemary Harle, had a clown puppet named Bok (short for "Boccherini") that was used in music lessons.
+When Bok appears in The Wiggles concerts, a giant Bok costume was needed.
+It also appeared occasionally in Ready, Steady, Wiggle!
+Series 4.

 Minor characters

 For the stage shows, the Wiggles have used two 16-metre (52 ft) trucks, three tour buses, a cast of 13 dancers, and 10 permanent crew members.
-The Wiggly TV series included Officer Beaples (played by former Wiggles choreographer Leanne Halloran). and Flora Door, a talking door in front of Wigglehouse.
+The Wiggly TV series included Officer Beaples (played by former Wiggles choreographer Leanne Halloran) and Flora Door, a talking door in front of Wigglehouse.
 The "Wiggly Dancers" have always made up a major part of the Wiggles shows and TV programs and play many of the minor roles.
 Other characters of note include The Cook (portrayed by Anthony Field's father, John, and Crowded House drummer Paul Hester), Professor Singalottasonga (played by Sam Moran), Magdalena the Mermaid (played by Naomi Wallace in Wiggle Bay and Larissa Wright in Racing to the Rainbow).